norlab-ulaval/libpointmatcher/doc/Tutorials.md

 - Writting your own filter TODO: transfer from http://docs.ros.org/groovy/api/libpointmatcher/html/ in the section Extending libpointmatcher

-Note: if you don't find what you need, don't hesitate to propose or participate to new tutorials.
+**Note**: if you don't find what you need, don't hesitate to propose or participate to new tutorials.